berlinplan/berlinplan.github.io/readme.md

 The popularity of various platforms promoting psychopathic behaviors such as beauty operations, dating apps, pickup and alpha masculinity coaches, hook up and ghost culture, style coaches, and online dating profile designers is increasing.
 (58, 57, 60)

-#### Is it morally justifiable to allow transgender individuals in women's sports competitions?
-(193)

-#### Seeking fairness in sports competitions, bullshit?

-<sub> Athletes from wealthy Countries triumph over their less fortunate opponents from poor Countries, regardless of doping or early training.
-Young athletes face a greater risk of overuse injuries due to sports specialization.
-Commercialization has stripped away the joy, turning athletes into marketing products.
-Match-fixing and doping cast doubt on sports results.
-Profitability rests with top-level tournaments, favored by viewers.
-In light of these issues, the quest for fairness in sports competitions may seem meaningless.(194) </sub>

 #### How can individuals spend their free time without psychopathic entertainment?